hexydec/ip-ranges/README.md

 Automatically updated lists of known IP addresses in IPv4 and IPv6 ranges.
 Currently offering a list of known datacentre and crawler IP ranges.

 ## Why?
 Detecting whether traffic is coming from a known IP address is useful in many contexts.
-But the data is quite difficult to come by in a useful form, and not very easy to work out.
+But the data is quite difficult to come by in a useful form, so this auto-updating repository provides a reliable output to be ingested by other applications.

 ## What Output is Produced?
 Currently the following datasets are available: